wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 Developing a scheduled task is the process of configuring an action to be executed.

 !!! tip
-The development stage does not require you to specify the time interval at which this action needs to be repeatedly executed.
+The development stage does not require you to specify the time interval at which the system needs to execute the action of the scheduled task.
 You can specify this when you deploy the Scheduled Task component.

 e.g., If you need to schedule a health check log for an application, you may need to configure the following:
 - How the Scheduled Task component gets the heartbeat of the application it is monitoring.